casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 ### Sign Message

-When a message is signed with a Casper account, it serves as a proof that the message was sent by the owner of that account, and that the message has not been tampered with since it was signed.
-The signature is generated using the account's private key, which only the owner of the account should have access to.
-The signature can then be verified by anyone who has access to the message, the signature, and the public key associated with the Casper account.
+When a message is signed with a Casper account, it serves as proof that the account owner sent the message and that the message has not been tampered with since it was signed.
+The signature is generated using the account's private key, which only the account owner can access.
+The signature can then be verified by anyone with access to the message, the signature, and the public key associated with the Casper account.

 To sign a given message using the Casper JS SDK, initiate a signature request using this function: